xiaoxiae/videos/21-photogrammetry/SCRIPT.md

 > First walk there, take pictures, walk back, then at the PC doing the drag-n-drop (visually from phone to PC would be funny)
 >   then somthing

-Now the simplest way to obtain the models is to take images of the holds with a camera, place them into one of the readily available photogrammetry programs, wait a little (or a lot, depending on how many images you have) and viola, you've got the model... but how do you go from 2D images to 3D models?
+Now the simplest way to obtain the models is to take images of the holds with a camera, place them into one of the readily available photogrammetry programs, wait a little (or a lot, depending on how many images you have) and viola, you've got the model... but how did we go from images to the models?
+TODO clunky

 > Left side images, right side model, something like ? in the middle, then zoom into the thingy